Electric power system: Loads

 A toaster is a great example of a single-phase load that might appear in a residence.
 Toasters typically draw 2 to 10 amps at 110 to 260 volts consuming around 600 to 1200 watts of power.

 Power systems deliver energy to loads that perform a function.
 These loads range from household appliances to industrial machinery.
 Most loads expect a certain voltage and, for alternating current devices, a certain frequency and number of phases.
 The appliances found in residential settings, for example, will typically be single-phase operating at 50 or 60 Hz with a voltage between 110 and 260 volts (depending on national standards).
 An exception exists for larger centralized air conditioning systems as these are now often three-phase because this allows them to operate more efficiently.
 All electrical appliances also have a wattage rating, which specifies the amount of power the device consumes.
 At any one time, the net amount of power consumed by the loads on a power system must equal the net amount of power produced by the supplies less the power lost in transmission.

 Making sure that the voltage, frequency and amount of power supplied to the loads is in line with expectations is one of the great challenges of power system engineering.
-However it is not the only challenge, in addition to the power used by a load to do useful work (termed real power) many alternating current devices also use an additional amount of power because they cause the alternating voltage and alternating current to become slightly out-of-sync (termed reactive power).
-The reactive power like the real power must balance (that is the reactive power produced on a system must equal the reactive power consumed) and can be supplied from the generators, however it is often more economical to supply such power from capacitors (see "Capacitors and reactors" below for more details).
+However it is not the only challenge, in addition to the power used by a load to do useful work (termed active or real power) many alternating current devices also use an additional amount of power because they cause the alternating voltage and alternating current to become slightly out of sync (termed reactive power).
+The reactive power like the active power must balance (that is the reactive power produced on a system must equal the reactive power consumed) and can be supplied from the generators, however it is often more economical to supply such power from capacitors (see "Capacitors and reactors" below for more details).

 A final consideration with loads has to do with power quality.
 In addition to sustained overvoltages and undervoltages (voltage regulation issues) as well as sustained deviations from the system frequency (frequency regulation issues), power system loads can be adversely affected by a range of temporal issues.
 These include voltage sags, dips and swells, transient overvoltages, flicker, high-frequency noise, phase imbalance and poor power factor.
 Power quality issues occur when the power supply to a load deviates from the ideal.
 Power quality issues can be especially important when it comes to specialist industrial machinery or hospital equipment.